China warns of heavy smog during anniversary celebrations

 But the environment ministry has also criticized local governments for using weather as an excuse for their poor performances when it comes to tackling pollution.

-Reporting by David Stanway; Editing by Raju Gopalakrishnan
+Reporting by David Stanway in Shanghai, additional reporting by Min Zhang in Beijing; Editing by Raju Gopalakrishnan and Christian Schmollinger